Secretary of State Blinken visits Afghanistan day after US announces plans for withdrawal - KION546

 Blinken touched down in the Afghan capital less than 24 hours after the United States and the NATO coalition formally announced they would withdraw their troops from the country after nearly two decades.

+In remarks alongside Afghan political leaders, Blinken attempted to underscore that although the US military presence on the ground was drawing to a close, its commitment to the people and the country would remain.

+On Wednesday, President Joe Biden announced that all US troops would begin to withdraw by May 1 — the deadline set out in the deal the Trump administration signed with the Taliban last year — and would be gone by September 11 — the 20th anniversary of the deadly terrorist attack on US soil that set into motion America’s longest running war.

-In remarks during his meeting with Afghan President Ashraf Ghani, the top US diplomat said he “wanted to demonstrate, with my visit, the ongoing commitment of the United States to the Islamic Republic and the people of Afghanistan,” according to the press pool traveling with Blinken.
+While meeting with Afghan President Ashraf Ghani, the top US diplomat said he “wanted to demonstrate, with my visit, the ongoing commitment of the United States to the Islamic Republic and the people of Afghanistan.”

-Ghani said that he respected the US decision and “are adjusting our priorities.”
+Ghani said that he respected the US decision and that Afghanistan was “adjusting our priorities.”

+Blinken also met with Dr. Abdullah Abdullah, the chairman of the Chairman of the High Council for National Reconciliation and told him that they “have a partnership that is changing, but is enduring.”

+“As the President said, we have a new chapter, but it’s a new chapter that we’re writing together,” he said.
+“The top US diplomat said he “was very eager to come as quickly as possible also to begin the important work we have in writing that new chapter.”

 This story has been updated with additional information.